Last Updated on March 26, 2021 by Shaun Snapp

 The Example of the Acceptance of SAP’s ABAP

 Anyone who uses the Brightwork Research & Analysis TCO Calculators will find that SAP has the highest TCO applications in the IT industry.
 The reason for this is several-fold.
-However, one reason does not only do SAP (like virtually all vendors) follow an application data model, but SAP uses one the worst development languages that any customization can be performed with (ABAP).
+However, one reason does not only does SAP (like virtually all vendors) follow an application data model, but SAP uses one of the worst development languages that any customization can be performed with (ABAP).
 The ability of SAP to force a report writing language onto customers is covered in this article Why SAP Customers Followed SAP’s Advice on Coding in ABAP.

 This brings us to the quote of Christian Kaul.